sapmentors/cds-pg/README.md

 ## Current status

 This is a first alpha version!
 It can connect to a PostgreSQL database and execute statements, currently `SELECT` for entitysets and entites only.

-Please see [`CONTRIBUTING.md`](CONTRIBUTING.md) for how to help with additional capabilites!
+Please see [`CONTRIBUTING.md`](./docs/CONTRIBUTING.md) for how to constribute additional capabilites!

 ## Usage in your `cap` project